12 Best Adventures Trekking Trails Across Kerala That Every Adventure Traveller Dream To Hike along with his Best Friends!

 Trail Time: 4 hours

 About 40km from Munnar town lies the most visited place in Munnar– the Top Station Viewpoint.
 It rewards you with probably the most entrancing views of Kottagudi valley and the fog cloaked Meesapulimala and Kolukkumalai peaks.
 The trek starts from behind the top station view-point and descends to Kurangani village, going through Muthuvagudi town, perched at 1175m above sea level.
 The trail is an old path created by the tribal people and it connects the villages in the mountains with those in the valley.
 Bring water along; you can refill the bottle at the Muthuvagudi village.
+Top Station is one of the popular spots for Trekking in Kerala.

 2.Kolukkumalai Peak Trek – Munnar, Altitude: 2170m